Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 sq.im.segment(img=img, layer="image_smooth", method="watershed", channel=0, chunks=1000)
 ```

 Before segmenting cells, the image is smoothed.
-Smoothing reduces high-frequency noise — small pixel-level variation that has nothing to do with biology — so that the segmentation algorithm can find real cell boundaries rather than chasing noise.
+Smoothing reduces high-frequency noise, small pixel-level variation that has nothing to do with biology so that the segmentation algorithm can find real cell boundaries rather than chasing noise.

 **Watershed segmentation** is then applied to the smoothed image.
-Watershed is a classic image segmentation algorithm that treats pixel intensities like a topographic map — it "floods" the image from local intensity minima and places boundaries where the flooding from different minima would meet.
+Watershed is a classic image segmentation algorithm that treats pixel intensities like a topographic map, it "floods" the image from local intensity minima and places boundaries where the flooding from different minima would meet.
 In fluorescence microscopy, where nuclei (stained with DAPI, for example) appear as bright islands on a dark background, watershed reliably separates individual cells.

-The crop-and-compare plot that follows shows a 500×500 pixel region of the tissue before and after segmentation — you can visually confirm that the algorithm is correctly outlining individual cells.
+The crop-and-compare plot that follows shows a 500×500 pixel region of the tissue before and after segmentation, you can visually confirm that the algorithm is correctly outlining individual cells.

 ---